cwalther/cookie-cutter-sweeper/inkscape/readme.txt

 Installing the Inkscape extension

-Place the file cookie-cutter-sweeper.inx and the folder cookie-cutter-sweeper in your Inkscape extensions folder
+Place the folder cookie-cutter-sweeper in your Inkscape extensions folder.
+To find where that is, open the Preferences dialog in Inkscape and use the "Open" button under "System > User Extensions".

-On Mac OS X and Linux the extensions folder is at:

-  ~/.config/inkscape/extensions

-(on Mac OS X, use "Go > Go to Folder" in the Finder and paste this path to reveal the hidden folder)

-On Windows it can be found at:

-  %APPDATA%\inkscape\extensions

-(paste this path into the address line of an Explorer window).

 After restarting Inkscape, the extension appears under "Extensions > Export > 3D-Printable Cookie Cutter".

+This version of the extension is compatible with Inkscape 1.0.
+It is not compatible with earlier versions.

 Command line usage